Updated on October 17th, 2024 by Felix Martinez

 Final Thoughts

-The Keg Royalties Income Fund offers a hefty dividend yield, which along with the highly attractive frequency of its monthly payouts, make it a highly compelling pick for income-oriented investors.
+The Keg Royalties Income Fund offers a hefty dividend yield, which, along with the highly attractive frequency of its monthly payouts, makes it a compelling pick for income-oriented investors.

-Its frictionless revenue model, which is directly tied to the gross sales of the restaurant in its royalty pool, offers protection from inflation, and a dependable stream of profits, regardless of the profitability of each individual restaurant.
+Its frictionless revenue model, which is directly tied to the restaurant’s gross sales in its royalty pool, offers protection from inflation and a dependable stream of profits, regardless of each individual restaurant’s profitability.

-Provided that there are no significant changes to the Keg brand, we anticipate the company will continue to generate a stable stream of monthly distributions through reliable royalty and interest income.
+Provided that the Keg brand does not significantly change, we anticipate the company will continue to generate a stable stream of monthly distributions through reliable royalty and interest income.

 However, compared to other trusts of this type we have analyzed, we anticipate that the scope for distribution growth is relatively restricted due to the paucity of new restaurant openings and the possible saturation of the brand.